clicknium/clicknium-docs/doc/references/python/uielement/get_property.md

 **Parameters:**
     &emsp;**name [Required]**: str
-        &emsp;&emsp; property name, different UI elements may support different properties.
+        &emsp;&emsp; Property name, different UI elements may support different properties.
 For specific properties, please refer to [Automation Concept](./../../../concepts/concepts.md).
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;str